Evander Holyfield vs. Pinklon Thomas: The fight

 For the second consecutive fight, Holyfield would earn a victory as a result of a corner stoppage, this time after round seven.
 Though he again failed to gain a knockdown, he nevertheless dominated Thomas throughout, having won every round on two judge's scorecards while the third gave Thomas a single round.
 With Thomas having endured punishment for seven rounds, his trainer Angelo Dundee refused to let him go back for the eighth, giving Evander Holyfield the victory by referee technical decision.

+Aftermath

+After the bout, Holyfield would give up his undisputed cruiserweight title to focus on his heavyweight campaign.